-With a composed-salad approach to steak carpaccio, you'll ensure that everything is dressed and seasoned properly before it even gets to the table.
+By treating steak carpaccio more like an actual salad, instead of arranging each component separately on the plate, you'll ensure that everything is dressed and seasoned properly before it even gets to the table.
 Chopped capers worked into a vinaigrette lend their flavor to each bite.
 Lemon juice is suspended in an emulsion that coats greens evenly (and, for the sake of tradition, you can even leave a few lemon wedges on the plate for anyone who likes their carpaccio extra lemony).
 A small dollop of whole grain mustard enhances the brightness of the capers and helps with the emulsion.
 Beef, arugula, cheese, and onions can all be picked up in one forkful.
 It just makes more sense to me.

 Why It Works